 MALS and Gerontology

-Students who wish to pursue a post-baccalaureate certificate in gerontology in addition to the Master of Arts in Liberal Studies (MALS) degree should consult the Gerontology website and Dr. Ellie Covan, the Gerontology Coordinator.
-Dr. Covan can be contacted at 910.962.3435 or her email address, covane AT uncw DOT edu.
+Students who wish to pursue a post-baccalaureate certificate in gerontology in addition to the Master of Arts in Liberal Studies (MALS) degree should consult the Gerontology website and Dr. Stacey Kolomer, the Gerontology Coordinator.
+Dr. Kolomer can be contacted at 910.962.2853 or her email address, kolomers AT uncw DOT edu.

 MALS Degree with a Specialized Concentration in Gerontology

-Those students who decide to seek a MALS degree with a specialized concentration in gerontology must take GRN 501: Aging in Society; GRN 523: Biology of Aging; PSY 524: Psychology of Aging: and six elective hours in gerontology in addition to GLS 502, Contemporary Issues in Liberal Studies, GLS 598, Final Project in Liberal Studies, and 9 hours of other GLS courses.
-This option does not complete all work required for the Post-baccalaureate Gerontology Certificate.
+Those students who decide to seek a MALS degree with a specialized concentration in gerontology must take GRN 501: Aging and Society or SOC 501: Aging and Society; GRN 523: Physiology of Aging; GRN 540: Current Issues in Gerontology; GRN 590: Practicum in Gerontology; and PSY 524: Psychology of Aging in addition to GLS 502: Contemporary Issues in Liberal Studies, GLS 598: Final Project in Liberal Studies, and 9 hours of other GLS courses.

 MALS (General Option)